 The Department of Physics at Western Michigan University offers many scholarships and awards for graduate students.

-Donors may designate gifts in support of many of our scholarship programs.
+Donors may designate gifts in support of our scholarship programs.
+Search for Physics and select a fund of your choice.

 George E. Bradley Award (part of the department of physics quasi endowment)